Notification Templates

 Using Variables in a Template

-Variables that can be used in notification templates have the form $(…), where the name of the variable is in parentheses.
+Variables that you can use in notification templates have the form $(…), where the name of the variable is in parentheses.
 For example $(ObjectName) is a variable whose name is ObjectName, and it is used to insert the name of the object whose behavior generated the trigger into a notification.
 Variables can be included anywhere in the subject line or the body of a template.
 For example, the template body could include this line:

 The $(ObjectName) object has been disconnected from monitoring.